-While quite some organizations are investing to be compliant with the upcoming European General Data Protection Regulation (GDPR) and others are still trying to get their heads around it and aren’t even close to ready, another EU Regulation requires your attention: the new EU ePrivacy Regulation.
+While quite some organizations are investing to be more or less compliant with the upcoming European General Data Protection Regulation (GDPR) and others are still trying to get their heads around it and aren’t even in the awareness stage, another EU Regulation requires your attention: the new EU ePrivacy Regulation.

-This Regulation, which currently (February 2017) still is a proposal text, is an update of the EU’s existing ePrivacy legal framework, more specifically the EU ePrivacy Directive which goes back to 2002 and was revised in 2009, requiring prior consent regarding cookies.
+This Regulation, which in January 2017 was published as a proposal text, aims to be an update of the EU’s existing ePrivacy legal framework, more specifically the EU ePrivacy Directive which goes back to 2002 and was revised in 2009, requiring prior consent regarding cookies.

 Since then the Directive on Privacy and Electronic Communications (Directive 2002/58/EC and the 2009 update, Directive 2009/136) often was called the cookie law by the marketers and Web folks among us (and is the reason why you see cookie consent popups on many websites, including ours) since it became national law in EU countries with a gradual implementation, national differences and, let’s say relatively inconsistent enforcement across these countries.

 Attention though: the ePrivacy Directive and Regulation isn’t just about cookies.
 It concerns electronic communications and the right of confidentiality, data/privacy protection and more.
 In other words: personal data protection.

 Electronic communications means that it includes the Web, the Internet (email, apps, you name it), telephone, instant messaging and so on.
 So we are also talking about spam, direct marketing, telecommunication firms, mobile app developers, online advertising networks and, often overlooked, the Internet of Things (IoT), among many many others.
 A look at the text and the impact.
 Ready?
 Go!

 - 1 ePrivacy: from a Directive to a Regulation

 - 2 New stipulations and consequences of the coming ePrivacy Regulation

 - 2.1 The EU ePrivacy Regulation and cookies